loka1/CP-Boost-Pack/README.md

 - **C++ Support**: Tools to enhance your C++ coding experience.
 - **Codeforces Integration**: Features that simplify the process of solving problems on Codeforces.
-- **Boosted Productivity**: Smart snippets, template management, and quick debugging capabilities help you code faster and more efficiently.
+- **Boosted Productivity**: Smart snippets, template management, quick debugging capabilities, and enhanced problem-solving workflows with **Competitive Programming Helper (cph)**.
+CPH simplifies the judging, compiling, and submitting of competitive programming problems, and automatically downloads test cases, helping you solve problems faster and more efficiently on platforms like Codeforces.

 ## Included Extensions